Astig-1982/Milestone-coffee/README.md

   • Default body color: "White" #ffffff I chose to use white as I wanted to keep a simple and clear appearence for the website.
 This will make the user more focused on the products and services the company is providing.

+ Background:

+The images I used in for the website are sourced from royalty free websites and they represent suggestive images of coffee and work being done on a laptop with a creammy coffee next to it.
+The products' images represent each product and its main use (e.g. the first product is ideal for cappuccinos and lattes, hence the suggestive image with 3 cappuccinos).